-4.13 Committees
+4.14 Committees

-- (a) All members of all committees (standing and ad hoc) established by the ACA (INC) to carry out its objectives must abide by the Code of Ethics and Practice. - (b) While acting in accordance with this Code the Association shall have absolute discretionary power to appoint such persons as it sees fit to serve upon these committees.
+(a) All members of all committees (standing and ad hoc) established by the ACA (Inc) to carry out its objectives must abide by the Code of Ethics and Practice.

+- (b) While acting in accordance with this Code, the Association shall have absolute discretionary power to appoint such persons as it sees fit to serve upon these committees.
 In those cases where that person(s) is not a member of the Association they must agree, in writing, to abide by the Code for the duration of their secondment. - (c) Such Committees may be established for purposes including but not limited to: - i.
-Education of Association members - ii.
-Education of the Public with regard to The Counselling Profession - iii.
-Review of the Codes, practices and procedures of the Association - iv.
-Lobbying of all levels of Government for the furtherment of the Associations goals.

-- v.
-Resolving of disputes between counsellors - vi.
-Assessment, review, and co-ordination of course and program development
+Education of Association members; - ii.
+Education of the Public with regard to The Counselling Profession; - iii.
+Review of the Codes, practices, and procedures of the Association; - v.
+Lobbying of all levels of Government for the furtherment of the Association's goals; - vi.
+Resolving of disputes between Counsellors; - vii.
+Assessment, review, and co-ordination of course and program development.